 You also get typical data like length, laps, pace etc. But what I personally like the best are little graphs visible on the screen of the watch – not detailed enough to do the serious analysis but good for a quick glance at your progress.

-All and all – a good choice if you are ready to spend 500$ for a sports watch or 300$ if you can live without heart rate metrics.
+All and all – a good choice if you are ready to spend 500$ on a sports watch or 300$ if you can live without heart rate metrics.

 Garmin Swim is a well know swimming watch from an established company famous for their running watches and GPS trackers.
 Garmin Swim is very simple in both form and function but thanks to that it only costs 149$.